Your application journey

-The majority of our courses close their applications before the start of the academic year in September 2017 however, if a course fills, we reserve the right to close applications.
+The majority of our courses close their applications before the start of the academic year however, if a course fills, we reserve the right to close applications.
 Some courses close earlier and some will close later - please see individual course pages for their application status.

 If your course involves any clinical work, you will require a Disclosure and Barring Service (DBS) check before working with adults or children.
 This is a legal requirement.

 If you currently hold a DBS on the online update service, you can give us written permission to look up your certificate and we will check that it is correct for the course you intend to study.
 If you do not have a DBS certificate, or are not registered for the online update service, you will need to obtain one: